Pyrocene: life on a blazing planet

 Zombie fires and firestorms

 Forest fires are no longer an exception but a recurring phenomenon.
 Heatwaves, which are becoming more frequent, pave the way for firewaves.
 The polar regions, such as Siberia, Alaska and Greenland, can also be ablaze.
 And it's not just forests that burn; steppes, peat bogs, wetlands and the permafrost can also be scourged by fire.
-Dormant wildfires may even smoulder under the snow, underground and unnoticed, until the right conditions cause it to flare up again above ground.
+Dormant wildfires may even smoulder under the snow, in peat, underground and unnoticed, until the right conditions cause it to flare up again above ground.
 They are called zombie fires.

 Another phenomenon are firestorms, fierce air currents that are sucked towards the source of the fire because the oxygen has been consumed.
 Firestorms are life-threatening and terrorized the state of Colorado in 2018 and 2021.
 In war, they can occur during bombings.